 Table Top RPG

 - Has various spells in each edition to create an area like this as well as evil equivalents, presumably in case a player wants to build their own graveyard.
 It also strengthens certain undead created in the area.

 - Adventure S4 The Lost Caverns of Tsojcanth had an area where wandering monsters wouldn't attack the PC party.

 - Call of Cthulhu supplement Fragments of Fear, adventure "Valley of the Four Shrines".
 In the valley there's a path surrounding a lake with the magical property of preventing zombies from passing over it.
 This protects the human fishing village from being destroyed by zombie attack.

 - In the Quest for Glory series of games, places where Erana has been are protected by her magic, and are safe havens for the hero to sleep at night.
-The town in the first game also has her spell cast over it, preventing any violence from occuring there, except for in the back of the alley and the graveyard.
+The town in the first game also has her spell cast over it, preventing any violence from occurring there, except for in the back of the alley and the graveyard.

-- In Pokémon Red and Blue/Yellow Lavender Tower had a "purified" area near the top which restored all your mon's health and PP. It implied it was simply enchanted to keep ghost pokemon out, allowing the player to rest (since other such non-Pokecentre "heal" points tended to be beds).
+- In Pokémon Red and Blue/Yellow Lavender Tower had a "purified" area near the top which restored all your mon's health and PP. It implied it was simply enchanted to keep ghost Pokemon out, allowing the player to rest (since other such non-Pokecentre "heal" points tended to be beds).

 - Circle MUD has PEACEFUL rooms, which prevent anyone from attacking anything there.
 Often used for rest areas, shops, and so on.

 - Safe Zones in The Legend of Zelda: Phantom Hourglass and The Legend of Zelda: Spirit Tracks.
 Phantoms can't see or enter them, and time doesn't drain from the Phantom Hourglass when Link is in one.